It is an imaging test that uses small amounts of radiation to produce images of the organs, tissues, and bones of the body.

 - Pneumonia .

-- Pneumothorax (an accumulation of air in the space between your lungs and the wall of your chest).
+- Pneumothorax (an accumulation of air in the space between your lungs and your chest wall).

 Another use for a chest x-ray is to see the size and shape of your heart.
-Abnormalities in the size and shape of your heart can indicate problems with heart function.
+Abnormalities in the size and shape of your soul can indicate problems with heart function.

 Doctors sometimes use chest x-rays to monitor their progress after surgery in the chest area.
-Doctors can check that the implanted materials are in the right place and make sure there are no air leaks or fluid buildup.
+Doctors can check that the implanted materials are in the right place and ensure no air leaks or fluid buildup.

 How to prepare for a chest x-ray?

-Chest radiographs require very little preparation on the part of the person receiving it.
+Chest radiographs require very little preparation from the person receiving them.

 Your doctor may opt for a chest x-ray if you have metal implants.
-Other scans, such as MRI scans, can be risky for people who have metal in their bodies.
+Other scans, such as MRI scans, can be risky for people with metal in their bodies.

 Before the x-ray, you will undress from the waist up and put on a hospital gown.

-The x-ray is produced in a special room with a mobile X-ray camera attached to a large metal arm.
+The x-ray is produced in a particular room with a mobile X-ray camera attached to a large metal arm.

-It will stand next to a “plate”.
-This plate may contain an X-ray film or a special sensor that records the images on a computer.
+It will stand next to a “plate.”
+This plate may contain an X-ray film or a unique sensor that records the images on a computer.
 You will wear a lead apron to cover your genitals.
 This is because the sperm in men and the ovules in women could be damaged by radiation.

-The X-ray technician will tell you how to stand and record the front and side views of your chest.
+The X-ray technician will tell you how to stand and record your chest’s front and side views.

-While taking the pictures, you will have to hold your breath so that your chest remains completely still.
+While taking the pictures, you will have to hold your breath so that your chest remains entirely still.
 If you move, the images may come out blurry.

 As the radiation passes through your body and reaches the plate, the denser materials, like the bones and muscles of your heart, will appear white.

-After the images have been captured, which should take approximately 20 minutes, your part will be complete.
+After the images have been captured, taking approximately 20 minutes, your part will be complete.
 You can put your clothes back on and dedicate yourself to your day.

 What are the complications associated with a chest x-ray?